neuronsimulator/nrn/docs/hoc/programming/gui/layout.rst

     Description:
-        Change the vertical size of the item mapped just before the first :meth:`VBox.adjuster` was invoked.
+        Change the vertical size of the item mapped just before the first :hoc:meth:`VBox.adjuster` was invoked.
 If multiple adjusters are at the same box level, the index can be used to specify which one is to be adjusted.